By Jacob Dinezon

 I had no doubt she was beautiful and lovely.
 All girls in the Chumash were beautiful and lovely.
 Was Rebecca not beautiful?
 Were Rachel, Dina, and Moses’ sister Miriam, ugly girls?
 Why would Yiftach’s daughter not be beautiful?

 My heart was aching.
 I couldn’t get her out of my mind for a moment.

 My mother noticed I was distracted and sad from something that I was carrying in my heart and was troubling me.
 “What happened?” she asked.

 With tears in my eyes, I told her the whole story about Yiftach’s daughter.

 “Don’t be sad, my child,” my mother said.
 “In truth, such a decree that befell Yiftach’s beautiful Jewish daughter could break someone’s heart.
 It was hard for her to leave this world while still so young and fresh.
 But now my child, she’s in a good place, much better than us who are alive.
-She is now in Paradise at the lap of our Mother Sarah or one of the other holy mothers.
-And they, Sarah, Rebecca, Rachel, and Leah hug her and kiss her and ask her to be a good intercessor for all Jewish daughters whose fathers are no smarter than Yiftach and don’t treat their daughters seriously, as Yiftach treated his daughter . . . ”
+She is now in Paradise on the lap of our Mother Sarah or one of the other holy mothers.
+And they, Sarah, Rebecca, Rachel, and Leah, hug her and kiss her and ask her to be a good intercessor for all Jewish daughters whose fathers are no smarter than Yiftach and don’t treat their daughters seriously, as Yiftach treated his daughter . . . ”